 Proceeds from bonds and revenues from loans are invested in authorized investments as defined in the Local Government Infrastructure Bonds (Ambac Insured) Resolution (the Resolution) and in CDA's Investment Policy until required for financing projects, redeeming outstanding bonds and funding program expenses.
-Authorized investments include obligations of the U.S. Treasury, U.S. Government Agencies, investment agreements, money market funds and any other investment as defined by the Resolution.
+Authorized investments include obligations of the U.S. Treasury, U.S. Government Agencies, investment agreements, money market funds, and any other investment as defined by the Resolution.

-As of June 30, 2017, the Fund had \$1,552 invested in a money market mutual fund (BlackRock Liquidity FedFund Administration Shares).
-As of June 30, 2016, the Fund had \$3,272 invested in a money market mutual fund (Federated Prime Cash Obligations Fund).
-Both are classified as cash and cash equivalents.
+As of June 30, 2018 and 2017, the Fund had \$1,317 and \$1,552, respectively, invested in a money market mutual fund (BlackRock Liquidity FedFund Administration Shares).
+The money market mutual fund is classified as cash and cash equivalents.
 The following represents the GASB evaluation of these assets for interest rate risk, credit risk, concentration of credit risk and custodial credit risk.